The Croagh Patrick hike is a tough, 7km linear trail that takes between 3 and 4 hours to complete, depending on pace.

 People climbing Croagh Patrick in 1910.
 Courtesy of the Irish Capuchin Provincial Archives

-Stretching back a whopping 5,000 years from the Stone Age to the present day without interruption, the pilgrimage takes place on the last Sunday of July.
+Stretching back 5,000 years from the Stone Age to the present day without interruption, the pilgrimage takes place on the last Sunday of July.

-Known as Reek Sunday, it attracts over 25,000 pilgrims each year and originally began during the time of the pagans, when people gathered here to celebrate the beginning of the harvest season.
+Known as Reek Sunday, it attracts over 25,000 pilgrims each year.
+The tradition began with the pagans, when people gathered here to celebrate the beginning of the harvest season.

 4. The ‘half way’ point

 Keep on going for around 40 minutes to 1 hour and you’ll come to a point where the ground levels out.
-This is referred to by some as the half way point.
+This is the half way point.

 It was on the summit of the mountain that Saint Patrick fasted for forty days in 441 AD and, according to The Book of Armagh, built a Church.

-When you finish up at the summit, it’s time to get back down, and this is where the Croagh Patrick walk can be dangerous.
+When you finish up at the summit, it’s time to get back down.
+Take your time and enjoy the views.

 - Doolough Valley (25-minute drive)